A Class of Rearrangement Groups that are not Invariably Generated: Wandering Sets

 \begin{lemma} There is no expandable sequence $u_1, \dots, u_n$ such that: \begin{enumerate} \item $\sigma(u_n)$ is not a node of $F_D$, \item $u_1$ is an interior node of $F_R$, \item the component of $F_R - F_D$ rooted at $u_1$ and the one containing $\sigma(u_n)$ are not the same component. \end{enumerate} \end{lemma}

 \begin{proof} This proof is dual to that of the previous Lemma.
 Suppose by contradiction that there is such an expandable sequence $u_1, \dots, u_n$.
 Let $U$ and $V$ respectively be the components of $F_R - F_D$ containing $\sigma(u_n)$ and rooted at $u_1$ and consider an iterated expansion by $V$ along the sequence $u_1, \dots, u_n$.
 This iterated expansion does not change the domain imbalance, but it removes the component $V$ from $F_R - F_D$, while introducing no new component to $F_R - F_D$.
 Indeed, the subtrees appended in both $F_D$ and $F_R$ to $u_i$ for $2 \leq i \leq n$ cancel out in $F_R - F_D$ and a copy of $V$ is appended at the already existing component $U$.
-This is not possible by our \hyperref[TXT minimality choice]{choice} of minimal number of components of $F_R - F_D$ among those with minimal domain imbalance. \end{proof}
+This is not possible by our \hyperref[TXT minimality choice]{choice} of minimal number of components of $F_R - F_D$ among those with minimal number of components of $F_D - F_R$, which in turn were chosen among those with minimal domain imbalance.
+Note that the argument works because the number of components of $F_D - F_R$ has not increased, since $\sigma(u_n)$ is not a node of $F_D$ by assumption. \end{proof}

 \begin{lemma} \begin{enumerate} \item [] \item For each non-trivial component $U$ of $F_D - F_R$, there is a unique leaf $l = l(U)$ of $U$ such that there is an expandable sequence $u_1, \dots, u_n$ starting at $u_1 = l$ and ending at $\sigma(u_n) = r$, where $r = r(U)$ denotes the root of $U$. \item For each non-trivial component $V$ of $F_R - F_D$, there is a unique leaf $l = l(V)$ of $V$ such that there is an expandable sequence $u_1, \dots, u_n$ starting at $u_1 = r$ and ending at $\sigma(u_n) = l$, where $r = r(V)$ denotes the root of $V$. \end{enumerate} \end{lemma}